The Philosophy Department Climate Page

 For questions about the Climate Committee, for suggestions of activities or issues related to climate, and for concerns about any related issues, please contact the Climate Committee Chair.

 The Climate Committee includes faculty members and graduate students from the Department of Philosophy.
 The faculty members include the Department Chair, the Director of Graduate Studies, a Climate Committee Chair appointed by the Department Chair, and (typically) one further faculty member appointed by the Climate Committee Chair.
 The student members of the committee, typically three in number, serve one-year terms and are appointed by the Climate Committee Chair in consultation with the previous year’s Climate Committee.
 Students interested in serving on the Climate Committee should contact the Climate Committee Chair by April 15 of the year prior to the year in which they might like to serve.
-The climate committee members for 2016-17 are listed here.
+The current climate committee members are listed here.

 The department also has a chapter of MAP (Minorities and Philosophy).
 You can find information about ND MAP on its Facebook page.